-Definately a must visit place.
+Definitely a must visit place.
 I recommend staying at least 3 nights.
-We did and we still ran out of time. (we move slow though because we have 5 small children :))
+We did and we still ran out of time. (although we tend to move rather slowly due to the dynamic of our family.)

 We enjoyed visiting the Grand Canyon while staying in nearby Flagstaff.
 The drive through the park is beautiful with several spots to stop and take photos.
 Parking can be difficult, especially during the summer.
 There are several areas where we had to keep a very close watch on our children because we were so close to the edge.
 That always makes me just a bit nervous.

 I always wanted to see the Grand Canyon, and I was in awe of the view.
 However, as soon as the kids started sticking their head out the rails and trying to climb down the canyon I had the fear of god in me!
 My 4 year old is so brave and the drop did not phase her at all, so our bucket list experience quickly turned into a nightmare.
 I yelled the kids names at least a dozen times per minute!
 I had the kids in a stroller but they could not see anything and the stairs made it difficult to navigate so unfortunately we could only last 1 hour of exploring.
 I think we will go back when the kids hit double digits and can appreciate the history and earth science behind this marvel :)